 HOME BIO VIDEOS PHOTOS PRESS VINYL JEFF DYER CONTACT

 Billy Johnson was responsible for bringing the Uncle Sally band name to the table.
-The name was a knock-off of Aerosmith's “Uncle Salty”, however it also appears to have had some roots in German television and a play titled "Meet Uncle Sally” written by Jay Tobias in 1930.
-The name had no other significance or meaning other than it sounded cool and fit the creative vision of Dyer's cigar smoking wolf mascot band logo idea.
-Airbrush artist Hal Loo originally drew the patented logo commissioned by Dyer in the early part of 1988.
+The name was a knock-off of Aerosmith's “Uncle Salty”, however it also appears to have had some roots in German television, including a play titled "Meet Uncle Sally,” written by Jay Tobias in the 1930s.
+The name had no other significance or meaning other than it sounded cool and fit the creative vision of Dyer's cigar smoking wolf band logo idea.
+Airbrush artist (and former Powersurge / Silent Scream drummer) Hal Loo originally drew the patented logo commissioned by Dyer in the early part of 1988.

-The new merger of players casually agreed that “what comes to the band, stays with the band” regardless of who might stay or go in the band.
+The new merger of players casually agreed that what comes to the band, stays with the band, regardless of who might stay or go in the band.
 As Dyer began to introduce new song material, Johnson was summoned to write lyrics for the music.
 After several weeks with little progress, Billy and the band decided to part ways.
 He was soon replaced by lead vocalist Tony Wise, who possessed a vocal range that could shatter glass from 20 feet away.
 Dyer had previously worked with Tony in a heavy metal cover band (Hustler) a few years earlier.
-With Johnson's departure, the remaining Thorndier members also began to bow out one by one until only Dyer and Wise were left standing.
-The band name however would remain in place moving forward.
+With Johnson's departure, the remaining Thorndier boys also began to bow out one by one until only Dyer and Wise were left standing.
+Although it was a setback, the band name would remain in place moving forward.
 A nod of recognition goes out to Johnson and Tobias wherever they are.

 Loud as Balls by Uncle Sally

-During this era, Tampa Bay had established itself as a very original band-friendly region to play in.
+During this era Tampa Bay had established itself as a very original-band-friendly region to play in.
 Rock radio stations 98ROCK and 95YNF were eager to promote local unsigned artists.
-Uncle Sally soon became media darlings as the band found themselves in with the “In Crowd.”
-Local radio DJ legend Austin Keys would soon take Uncle Sally under his wing, giving them ample radio airplay and free promotion propelling the band forward to be included in many high-profile concert events with well-established national bands - including Dokken, Soundgarden, Saigon Kick and many others.
+Uncle Sally soon became media darlings as the band found themselves in with the in crowd.
+Local radio DJ legend Austin Keyes (who later went on to become the voice-over for Donald Trump’s celebrity apprentice television show) would soon take Uncle Sally under his wing, giving them ample radio airplay and free promotion - propelling the band forward to be included in many high-profile concert events with well-established national bands - including Dokken, Soundgarden, Saigon Kick, Marilyn Manson, and many others.
 The local scene did not discriminate against bands based on whether or not they were signed to a major label.
-This mindset was unheard of in the industry and it single-handedly launched the Tampa Bay music scene to new heights taking with it bands like Heartless, The Bleeding Hearts, Powersurge, Stranger, St. Warren, Tyger Tyger, UROK and Secret Service.
+This mindset was unheard of in the industry and it single-handedly launched the Tampa Bay music scene to new heights, taking with it bands like Heartless, The Bleeding Hearts, Powersurge, Stranger, St. Warren, Tyger Tyger, UROK and Secret Service.

 World of Hurt by Uncle Sally

 To date, Uncle Sally has generated a 50+ original song roster with over 30 studio recordings.
-Look for all four of their official releases available for sale and preview at CDBaby, iTunes, Pandora, Youtube, Ebay and Spotify.
-They have one one officially released live album ( https://music.apple.com/us/album/live/1420245860 ), countless professionally-filmed music videos (available on YouTube), accumulated numerous print articles and reviews, had a song featured in the 2016 “Hair I Go Again” music documentary soundtrack (https://hairigoagain.com/), and have appeared on numerous radio, television and concert stages.
+Look for all four of their official releases available for sale and preview at CD Baby, Apple Music, iTunes, Pandora, YouTube, and Spotify.
+They have one officially released live album, countless professionally-edited music videos (available on YouTube), accumulated numerous print articles and reviews, had a song featured in the 2016 “Hair I Go Again” music documentary soundtrack, and have appeared on numerous radio, television and concert stages.
 To this day Uncle Sally continues to maintain a solid footing in the foundation of America’s Rock-n-Roll historical ledger.

 Live by Uncle Sally